LukeLIN-web/distrubuted-ML-system/week report/week report 8.11-8.18.md

 input :

 8.14

 I implement the simulator.
 I learned how to parser trace.

-8.15
+8.15 - 8 .16

-I estimate the influence of differnet placement.
+I don't have co-located trace.
+Ziyue Luo suggested me that I could estimate the influence of different placement.

 ```mermaid
 graph